basitsk09/test/README.md

         if (isMounted && response?.data) {
           const fetchedData = response.data;
           setRows(fetchedData);
-          // Create a deep copy of the initial data to serve as "old values" setOriginalRows(JSON.parse(JSON.stringify(fetchedData)));
+          setOriginalRows(JSON.parse(JSON.stringify(fetchedData)));
         } else if (isMounted) {
           setSnackbarMessage('No data found for the current period.', 'info');